tc39/proposal-temporal/docs/ambiguity.md

 Another way to represent exact time is using a single number representing the amount of time after or before [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) (midnight UTC on January 1, 1970).
 For example, `Temporal.Instant` (an exact-time type) can be constructed using only a `BigInt` value of nanoseconds since epoch.

+Another term developers often encounter is "timestamp".
+This most often refers to an exact time represented by the number of seconds since Unix epoch.
+Temporal avoids using this terminology, however, because of historical ambiguity surrounding the term "timestamp".
+For example, many databases have a type called `TIMESTAMP`, but its meaning varies: in [MySQL](https://dev.mysql.com/doc/refman/8.0/en/datetime.html), it is an exact time; in [Oracle Database](https://docs.oracle.com/cd/B19306_01/server.102/b14225/ch4datetime.htm#i1006050), it is the number of seconds since the *wall-clock time* January 1, 1970 (a quantity one might call a "local timestamp"); and in [Microsoft SQL Server](https://docs.microsoft.com/en-us/answers/questions/238819/purpose-to-use-timestamp-datatype-in-sql-server.html), it is a monotonically increasing value unrelated to date and time.

 ## Understanding Time Zones, Offset Changes, and DST

 A **Time Zone** defines the rules that control how local wall-clock time relates to UTC.
 You can think of a time zone as a function that accepts an exact time and returns a UTC offset, and a corresponding function for conversions in the opposite direction.
 (See [below](#ambiguity-due-to-dst-or-other-time-zone-offset-changes) for why exact → local conversions are 1:1, but local → exact conversions can be ambiguous.)